cctechsolutions/Original_projects/revenue_analysis/README.md

 Using data from the resort and its competitors, we can identify opportunities for the resort to make the most of its current facilities, set the best possible ticket prices, ensure that new investments pay off, and plan for the most profitable future.

 ## About the data:
-The dataset used for this project is for practice purposes and is at least partly fictional data.
-The data provided in Springboard curriculum was contained in a single CSV file that contained information about 330 resorts.
-For each resort, the dataset contains information on the following variable:
+The dataset used for this project is for practice purposes and contains partly fictional data.
+Provided by Springboard curriculum, this information was contained in a single CSV file with about 330 observations.
+For each resort, the dataset contains data about the following variables:

 #### *Resort information*
 * Name: name of the resort